alunegov/MiniAppContest/README.md

 - backend via Bot API (`createInvoiceLink` method) creates invoice link and returns its URL in response
 - Mini App opens invoice using `WebApp.openInvoice`
 - user fills payment details, phone number and shipping address and proceed with payment
-- Telegram sends `pre_checkout_query` update to the bot, to witch it always replys positively
+- Telegram sends `pre_checkout_query` update to the bot, to which it always replys positively
-- `WebApp.openInvoice` calls the specified callback
+- `WebApp.openInvoice` calls the specified callback with payment status

 ## Setup guide